AtmanActive/easy-mqtt-handler-2/README.md

 ### Creating Home Assistant entities automatically

 Normally, getting a value from this tool into Home Assistant means editing YAML and restarting it.
-MQTT auto discovery avoids that: if you publish a small JSON description of an entity to a special topic, Home Assistant creates the entity immediately.
+MQTT auto discovery avoids that: adding a small JSON description of an entity to a special topic makes Home Assistant create the entity immediately.

-This tool can do that for you. **Fill in HA ID on a row** and, just before sending that row's message, it also publishes a discovery message:
+This tool can do that for you. **Fill in HA ID on a row** and, just before sending that row's message, it will also publish a discovery message:

 	topic:   homeassistant/<HA Entity>/<HA ID>/config
 	payload: {"name": "<HA Name>", "state_topic": "<Topic>", "unique_id": "<HA ID>"}